tidev/titanium-docs/docs/api/titanium/media/videoplayer.md

 locally or streamed from a web server.
 The player can occupy the full screen, or can be used as a view that can be added to other views.

-Use the [createVideoPlayer](Titanium.Media.createVideoPlayer) method to create a video player.
+Use the <Titanium.Media.createVideoPlayer> method to create a video player.

 All platforms support specifying the video content as a URL, either to a local file or a remote stream.
 This is done by setting the [url](Titanium.Media.VideoPlayer.url) property.